DevelAx/LogicTest/README.md

 ```
 ---
 <sup>
-* Perhaps this solution can be optimized, but I haven't considered it yet.
+* Likely, this solution can be optimized but I haven't considered it yet.
 </sup>